ymizushi/docs.ymizushi.work/README.md

-# React and TypeScript
+# ymizushiの技術的徒然

 ## Description

-I created [React And TypeScript](http://reactandtypescript.dev) as a way for me to learn React and TypeScript.
+I created [ymizushiの技術的徒然](http://reactandtypescript.dev) as a way for me to learn React and TypeScript.
 I decided to share my notes online which is exactly what you're looking at here.
 I hope for this project to grow and be _THE_ default source for React and TypeScript documentation.

 ## Run Locally